Chapter 7: Attachment to the Constitution

 The officer will review an applicant’s record and testimony during the interview on the naturalization application to determine whether he or she was ever a member of or in any way associated (either directly or indirectly) with:

 A terrorist organization.

 Current and previous membership in these organizations may indicate a lack of attachment to the Constitution and an indication that the applicant is not well disposed to the good order and happiness of the United States.
 See INA 313 and INA 316.
 See 8 CFR 316.
-Membership in these organizations may also raise issues of lawful admission, good moral character, See Part F, Good Moral Character. or may even render the applicant removable.
+Membership in these organizations may also raise issues of lawful admission, good moral character, See Part F, Good Moral Character [12 USCIS-PM F]. or may even render the applicant removable.
 See INA 237(a)(4).

 The burden rests on the applicant to prove that he or she has an attachment to the Constitution and that he or she is well disposed to the good order and happiness of the United States, among the other naturalization requirements.
 An applicant who refuses to testify or provide documentation relating to membership in such organizations has not met the burden of proof.
 USCIS may still deny the naturalization application under such grounds in cases where such an applicant was not removed at the end of removal proceedings.
 See INA 313.
 See the Legal Decisions and Opinions of the Office of Immigration Litigation Case Summaries - No. 93-380, Price v.
-U.S. Immigration and Naturalization USCIS, seeking review of Price v.
-US INS, 962 F.2d.
+U.S. Immigration and Naturalization Service, seeking review of Price v.
+U.S. Immigration Naturalization Service, 962 F.2d.
 836 (9th Cir.
 1992).

 1. Communist Party Affiliation